 - Ensuring proper ventilation when using hazardous chemicals

 For these measures to work, they have to be habits.
-For workplace eye safety, a proactive approach is the only way to avoid injury and long-term vision problems.
+Conducting regular toolbox talks centered on eye protection is crucial for maintaining a proactive approach to workplace safety and avoiding injury and long-term vision problems.